15 Popular Small Monkey Breeds

 13. Golden Lion Tamarin

-The Golden Lion Tamarin is small monkey breed found in Central American rainforests.
+The Golden Lion Tamarin is a small monkey breed found in Central American rainforests.
 These monkeys habitually stay in vast groups of 40 to 50 individuals.
 This breed typically consumes fruits, herbs, and small insects.

 It’s not difficult to tell this breed from others.
 Golden Lion Tamarins have a stunning yellow fur coat that enhances their beauty.